eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/management-api-v2-walkthrough/1-management-api-overview.md

 | dspace | Defines the prefix "dspace" and associates it with the URI "<https://w3id.org/dspace/v0.8/>".
 The prefix "dspace" can now be used to represent terms from the DSpace vocabulary.                                    |

 > Please note: The namespace `edc` currently is only a placeholder and does not lead to any JSON-LD context definition or vocabulary.
-> This will change at a later date.
+> This may change at a later date.

 ## 3. Walkthrough

+This walkthrough attempts to be a reference for systems integrators attempting to expose APIs safely to the Catena-X dataspace.
+Please note that improper usage of the Management-API can lead to accidental exposure of competitively sensitive data and trade secrets.
+The assumption is that the systems integrator has two tractusx-edc deployments of version 0.5.1 or higher available (one acting as provider, one acting as consumer).

 1. [Create an Asset](2-assets.md)
 2. [Create a Policy Definition](3-policy-definitions.md)